finesse2307/superstore-analytics/README.md

 ## How to run

 1. Download `Sample - Superstore.csv` from Kaggle
-2. Create a Databricks workspace (14-day free trial at databricks.com/try)
+2. Create a Databricks workspace
 3. Upload the CSV: `databricks fs cp "Sample - Superstore.csv" dbfs:/mnt/raw/superstore/`
 4. Import `superstore_analytics_notebook.py` as a notebook (File > Import)
 5. Attach to a cluster running DBR 12.x or later and run all cells